functionland/docs/docs/api/graph.md

 ```

 ## Subscription
-FULA client's Graph API provides subscription for queries.
+Fula client's Graph API provides subscription for queries.
 You can subscribe to a query's result and get the new result on each change.
 To do so you can use `graphqlSubscription` method.

 `async function* graphqlSubscribe(query: string, variableValues?: never, operationName?: string)`